DVCMS/DVCMS/README.md

 ## Usage

+Visit `http://localhost:8000` to access the application.

-Visit `http://localhost:8000/admin` and login with the superuser credentials you created in the setup script.
+Visit `http://localhost:8000/admin` and login with the superuser credentials you created in the setup script to manage users.

-Create dummy data and then the application is ready to use.
+Remember to add new users to appropriate groups.

 ## Vulnerabilities